Blaise Winter

-Blaise Winter (born January 31, 1962) is a motivational speaker as well as a former American football player and coach.
-Winter played defensive end for the Indianapolis Colts, San Diego Chargers and Green Bay Packers in the National Football League, and coached for the University of Central Florida.
+Blaise Winter (born January 31, 1962) is an American motivational speaker as well as a former football player and coach.
+Winter played professionally as a defensive end for the Indianapolis Colts, San Diego Chargers and Green Bay Packers on the National Football League (NFL), and coached college football for the UCF Knights.

 College career

 After playing football, basketball and track at Tappan Zee High School, Winter took a tour of colleges in the Northeast United States after his senior year of high school, looking for an opportunity to play college football.
 Syracuse was the only school to offer Winter a scholarship, and that was only after a previous commit decommitted.
 Winter was named a team captain and most valuable player during his senior season with the Orange.

 Professional career

 Indianapolis Colts

-Winter was drafted by the Indianapolis Colts in the second round (35th overall) of the 1984 NFL Draft.
+Winter was selected by the Indianapolis Colts in the second round (35th overall) of the 1984 NFL draft.
 He started all but one game during his rookie season, and was named to some all-rookie teams.
 A shoulder injury landed him on injured reserve during his sophomore season; the Colts released him at the end of the year.